 Giardia species are endemic in areas of the world that have poor sanitation.
 In developing countries, the disease is an important cause of morbidity.
 Water-borne and food-borne outbreaks are common.
 Because ingestion of as few as 10 Giardia cysts may be sufficient to cause infection, giardiasis is common in daycare center attendees and institutionalized patients in developed countries.
 G intestinalis is a particularly significant pathogen for people with malnutrition, immunodeficiencies, or cystic fibrosis.

-High-risk groups for giardiasis include travelers to highly endemic areas, immunocompromised individuals, and certain sexually active homosexual men.
-Cyst passage rates as high as 20% have been reported among certain groups of sexually active homosexual men.
-These individuals were frequently symptomatic.[12, 18]
+High-risk groups for giardiasis include travelers to highly endemic areas, immunocompromised individuals, and sexually active homosexual men.
+Cyst passage rates as high as 20% have been reported among certain groups of sexually active homosexual men; these individuals were frequently symptomatic.[12, 18]

 The traditional basis of diagnosis is identification of Giardia intestinalis trophozoites or cysts in the stool of infected patients via a stool ova and parasite (O&P) examination.
 Stool antigen enzyme-linked immunosorbent assays also are available.
 (See Workup.)
 Standard treatment for giardiasis consists of antibiotic therapy.
-Metronidazole is the most commonly prescribed antibiotic for this condition; however, tinidazole is also approved in the United States and is considered a first-line agent outside the United States.
-(See Treatment.)
+Metronidazole, tinidazole, and nitazoxanide are the drugs of choice.
+Metronidazole is the most commonly prescribed antibiotic for this condition; tinidazole is considered a first-line agent outside the United States.[19]
+(See Treatment& and Medication.)

 A G intestinalis cyst is seen in the image below.

-See Common Intestinal Parasites and 5 Cases of Food Poisoning: Can You Identify the Pathogen?, Critical Images slideshows, to help make an accurate diagnosis.
+See What's Eating You: 12 Common Intestinal Parasites and 10 Cases of Food Poisoning: Find the Pathogen Responsible, Critical Images slideshows, to help make an accurate diagnosis.

 Giardia was originally observed by von Leeuwenhoek in 1681, in his own diarrheal stool, and was described by Vilem Dusan Lambl in 1859 and by Alfred Giard in 1895.
 The organism's previous name, honoring the contributions of Giard and Lambl, was bestowed in 1915.